Policies Overview

 Policies are rules that evaluate AI agent traces to detect:

-- Security risks - PII exposure, injection attacks, unauthorized access
+- Security risks - PII exposure, credential leaks, unapproved tools, identity violations

-- Compliance violations - Data retention, model usage, audit requirements
+- Compliance violations - Model approval, cross-boundary access, audit requirements

-- Cost overruns - Token limits, budget thresholds
+- Cost overruns - Budget thresholds, per-trace cost limits, token limits

 How It Works